France Closes Its Borders; Why Can't We?

 Babin continued, "nearly 500,000 new refugees have come into the United States under the Refugee Resettlement program since President Obama first took office."
 Refugees "have been resettled by private contractors across this country in over 190 towns and communities whose local citizens have little to no say in the matter."

 Babin cited numerous examples of refugees or their children who have been found with ties to terrorist organizations, or have even traveled overseas to join the fight against America.
 Although more than 90 percent of recent Middle Eastern refugees are on welfare, Babin noted that "the five wealthiest countries on the Arabian peninsula — Saudi Arabia, United Arab Emirates, Qatar, Kuwait, and Bahrain — have not taken in a single refugee that we know of."

 A Quinnipiac poll taken in September found that 58 percent of respondents thought that admitting 10,000 Syrian refugees "would pose a threat to the national security of the United States."
 Tell your member of Congress to eliminate refugee resettlement from the spending bill that must be passed by December 11.

-Phyllis Schlafly is a lawyer, conservative political analyst and author of 20 books.
-She is the co-author, with George Neumayr, of the New York Times Best-Seller titled "No Higher Power: Obama's War on Religious Freedom."
-She can be contacted by e-mail at firstname.lastname@example.org.
+Phyllis Schlafly is a lawyer, conservative political analyst and author of two new books just published this year: "Who Killed the American Family" (WND) and the 50th Anniversary edition of "A Choice Not An Echo" (Regnery) available at eagleforum.org, amazon, and usual sources.
+She can be contacted by email at firstname.lastname@example.org.
 To find out more about Phyllis Schlafly and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Website at www.creators.com.